European Pillar of Social Rights

 The European Pillar of Social Rights (EPSR) is a set of documents containing 20 key principles and rights intended to build a fairer Europe in the fields of labour markets and welfare systems.
 Initiated by the European Commission and solemnly proclaimed by the European Parliament, the European Commission and the Council in November 2017 in Gothenburg, the EPSR is built around three main sections: equal opportunities and access to the labour market, fair working conditions, and social protection and inclusion.
 The EPSR is not a binding document but a tool reaffirming and completing pre-existing rights contained in the Treaties.

-Whereas the Pillar was firstly designed for the members of the Eurozone, it is at the end, addressing the 27 Member States of the EU.
+Whereas the Pillar was firstly designed for the members of the Eurozone, it ultimately addresses the 27 Member States of the EU.